-KEVIN TAXPAYER
+KEVIN TAXPAYER JOSEPH TAXPAYER

-UNIT 2050 BOX 4190
+UNIT 2050 BOX 4190 USCGC HAMILTON

-APO AP 96278-2050

-USCGC HAMILTON

-FPO AP 96667-3931
+APO AP 96278-2050 FPO AP 96667-3931

-Foreign Address Instructions
+Foreign Address Instructions (other than Canada)

 If you live outside of the U.S., it is important that you write your foreign address on your PA-40 according to U.S. Postal Service standards.
 Failure to use these standards may delay any refunds you request or correspondence necessary to complete the processing of your return.
-To comply with the foreign address standards, use the following rules when completing the address portion of your PA-40 form: write your name(s) in the spaces provided; write the house number with street, apartment number and street or postal delivery location in the spaces provided for the First Line of Address on your PA-40 form; write the name of the city, city and province, and/or foreign postal number (ZIP code equivalent) in the spaces provided for the Second Line of Address on your PA-40 form; write only the name of the country in the spaces provided for the City or Post Office on your PA-40 form; and DO NOT include any entries in the state or ZIP code spaces on your PA-40 form.
+To comply with the foreign address standards, use the following rules when completing the address portion of your PA-40 form: write your name(s) in the spaces provided; write the house number with street, apartment number and street or postal delivery location in the spaces provided for the First Line of Address on your PA-40 form; write the name of the city, city and province, and/or foreign postal number (ZIP code equivalent) in the spaces provided for the Second Line of Address on your PA-40 form; write the name of the country in the spaces provided for the City or Post

+Office on your PA-40 form; write OC in the entry space for state to indicate out-of-country; and leave the ZIP code spaces on your PA-40 form blank.
+Other important rules to follow include: using all capital letters to write all lines of the address; initials, simple given names, fictitious names or figures are not permitted; and addresses should not have more than five lines.
 Below are two examples of properly completed foreign addresses as provided by the U.S. Postal Service.
 Providing your address in this format will better ensure that the department is able to contact you in the event we need additional information, or to send you your refund on a timely basis.